 Tim Jackson’s whimsical choreography for numbers like The Final and John in Prison is creative and thoughtful, incorporating interpretive dance that adds an entirely new, expressive dimension to the production.

 With fitting live musical accompaniment, inventive sets and intricate staging that seats the audience in the stadium around the pitch, you become a part of drama and engrossed in this revolution.

 Photo: Darren Bell

-The Beautiful Game is on at Union Theatre until 3rd May 2014, for further information or to book visit here.
+The Beautiful Game is at Union Theatre until 3rd May 2014.
+For further information or to book visit the theatre’s website here.